walterpg/google-drive-sync/docs2/usage/sync.md

 {: refdef}

-KeePass' own built-in [Synchronize](https://keepass.info/help/v2/sync.html) command is one of its most powerful and useful features, but too generic to use safely and efficiently with Google Drive.
+KeePass' own built-in [Synchronize](https://keepass.info/help/v2/sync.html) command is a powerful feature, but too generic to use safely and efficiently with Google Drive files.
 The plugin command reduces several steps to a single-click.

 ## What Happens